Marxism: Classical

 Classical Marxism denotes the collection of socio-eco-political theories expounded by Karl Marx and Friedrich Engels.
 As Ernest Mandel remarked, "Marxism is always open, always critical, always self-critical."
 Classical Marxism distinguishes Marxism as broadly perceived from "what Marx believed."
 In 1883, Marx wrote to his son-in-law Paul Lafargue and French labour leader Jules Guesde—both of whom claimed to represent Marxist principles—accusing them of "revolutionary phrase-mongering" and denying the value of reformist struggle.
-From Marx's letter derives the paraphrase, "If that is Marxism, then I am not a Marxist."
-Accusing Guesde and Lafargue of "revolutionary phrase-mongering" and "of denying the value of reformist struggles, Marx made his famous remark that, if their politics represented Marxism, 'ce qu'il y a de certain c'est que moi, je ne suis pas Marxiste' ('what is certain is that I myself am not a Marxist')."
+From Marx's letter derives Marx's famous remark that, if their politics represented Marxism, 'ce qu'il y a de certain c'est que moi, je ne suis pas Marxiste' ('what is certain is that I myself am not a Marxist')."

-American Marxist scholar Hal Draper responded: "There are few thinkers in modern history whose thought has been so badly misrepresented, by Marxists and anti-Marxists alike."

 Libertarian

-Libertarian Marxism emphasizes the anti-authoritarian and libertarian aspects of Marxism.
+Libertarian Marxism emphasises the anti-authoritarian and libertarian aspects of Marxism.
 Early currents of libertarian Marxism, such as left communism, emerged in opposition to Marxism–Leninism.

 Libertarian Marxism is often critical of reformist positions such as those held by social democrats.
-Libertarian Marxist currents often draw from Karl Marx and Friedrich Engels' later works, specifically the Grundrisse and The Civil War in France; emphasizing the Marxist belief in the ability of the working class to forge its destiny without the need for a vanguard party to mediate or aid its liberation.
+Libertarian Marxist currents often draw from Karl Marx and Friedrich Engels' later works, specifically the Grundrisse and The Civil War in France; emphasising the Marxist belief in the ability of the working class to forge its destiny without the need for a vanguard party to mediate or aid its liberation.
 Along with anarchism, libertarian Marxism is one of the main currents of libertarian socialism.

 Libertarian Marxism includes currents such as autonomism, council communism, De Leonism, Lettrism, parts of the New Left, Situationism, Freudo-Marxism (a form of psychoanalysis), Socialisme ou Barbarie and workerism.
 Libertarian Marxism has often strongly influenced both post-left and social anarchists.
 Notable theorists of libertarian Marxism have included Maurice Brinton, Cornelius Castoriadis, Guy Debord, Raya Dunayevskaya, Daniel Guérin, C. L. R. James, Rosa Luxemburg, Antonio Negri, Anton Pannekoek, Fredy Perlman, Ernesto Screpanti, E. P. Thompson, Raoul Vaneigem, and Yanis Varoufakis, the latter claiming that Marx himself was a libertarian Marxist.